geraintluff/json-schema-compatibility/README.md

 # JSON Schema compatability

-JSON Schema tools are now being written for v4 of the draft.
+JSON Schema tools are now being written for v4 of the draft, but v3 schemas still exist out in the wild.

 This project intends to be a converter that updates schemas to be compatible with v4 of the spec.